OliPi-Project/olipi-moode/README.md

        This script performs the following actions:

-       - Detects Moode version.
+       - Detects Moode & OliPi version.
+       - Installation/Migration from/to systemd-zram-generator if not present.
+       - Clone latest release from olipi-core
        - Installs APT dependencies.
-       - Clone latest release from olipi-core
+       - Creates a virtual environment at `~/.olipi-moode-venv`.
+       - Install Python dependencies in venv.
        - Offers to select from supported screens
        - Configures I²C or SPI if disabled.
        - Offers to fill in the pins for SPI or select I2C adress
-       - Installation/Migration from/to systemd-zram-generator if not present.
-       - Creates a virtual environment (`~/.olipi-moode-venv` by default).
-       - Install Python dependencies in venv.
        - Installs systemd services.
        - Append some lines with useful commands to .profile
-       - Create file with versions and paths in install dir.

-       It can be reused for update OliPi Moode or force reinstall
+       It can be reused for update OliPi Moode, force reinstall or reconfigure screen.

 4. ❗ <u>Moode configuration reminder</u>